 Mike Reinold, DPT, SCS, ATC, CSCS

 Mike Reinold, DPT, SCS, CSCS is considered a world-renowned leader in the field of sports medicine, rehabilitation, fitness, and sports performance.
 As a physical therapist, athletic trainer, and certified strength and conditioning specialist, Dr. Reinold uses his background in sport biomechanics, movement quality, muscles imbalances, and manual therapy to specialize in all aspects of human performance.
 He has worked extensively with a variety of professional athletes with emphasis on the care of throwing injuries and performance enhancement in baseball players.

 Dr. Reinold is currently the co-founder and president of Champion Physical Therapy and Performance, a physical therapy and performance training facility just outside Boston.
+He is also a Senior Medical Advisor for the Chicago White Sox and the Director of Baseball Performance at Northeastern University.
 Over his career Dr. Reinold has served as a consultant for the Chicago Cubs, Head Athletic Trainer and Physical Therapist of the Boston Red Sox, Coordinator of Clinical Research at the American Sports Medicine Institute, and Coordinator of Rehabilitation Research at Massachusetts General Hospital.

 Jarad Vollkommer, BS, CSCS